TheOdinProject/curriculum/ruby_programming/archive/basic_ruby/lesson_building_blocks.md

 <div class="lesson-content__panel" markdown="1">

-  1. You should have already completed [Learn to Program](http://pine.fm/LearnToProgram/) in the Web Development 101 course to start with.
+  1. You should have already completed [Learn to Program](http://pine.fm/LearnToProgram/) in the Foundations course to start with.
   2. Do the full [Codecademy Introduction to Ruby section](https://www.codecademy.com/courses/learn-ruby/lessons/introduction-to-ruby/) from their [Ruby Track](https://www.codecademy.com/catalog/language/ruby).
   3. Take a look at the [Ruby Date and Time explanation from TutorialsPoint](http://www.tutorialspoint.com/ruby/ruby_date_time.htm).
 No need to memorize all the Time Formatting Directives, just know what they are and where to find them.
   4. Do this great little [Regex Tutorial](http://regexone.com/) and the example problems (should only take an hour or so)